LabKey/labkey-ui-components/packages/components/docs/QueryModel.md

 export const ExampleComponent = withQueryModels<MyComponentProps>(ExampleComponentImpl);

 // The component returned from withQueryModels, ExampleComponent in this case, now has the following props type:
 // MyComponentProps & MakeQueryModels.
-To use the component you pass it a queryConfig and it will isntantiate the
+To use the component you pass it a queryConfig and it will instantiate the
 // models you want and pass them to ExampleComponentImpl: const queryConfigs = { assayModel: { schemaQuery: SchemaQuery.create('assay.general.amino acids', 'Runs') }};
 <ExampleComponent title="My Example Component" queryConfigs={queryConfigs} autoLoad />